 Jeanine D. Liburd

-Most recently, Liburd spearheaded the network’s inaugural social impact conference, META (Media, Entertainment and Technology Alliance) Convened by BET Networks, to explore how the most influential people and platforms across these sectors could work together to positively impact outcomes for the African-American community.
-Liburd will continue to lead this effort in 2020.
+Liburd also spearheads the network’s social impact conference, META (Media, Entertainment and Technology Alliance) designed, to explore how the most influential people and platforms across these sectors can work together to positively impact outcomes for the African American community.

 Before her career in communications, Liburd worked on urban and family policy at the local and national levels, holding positions at the Department of General Services under the David Dinkins administration, and with the Department of Health and Human Services and The White House under the Clinton administration.
 She is a graduate of Vassar College and holds an M.S. in Urban Policy from The New School University for Social Research.